-Good behaviour is staying calm and responding to your cues and it should be rewarded.
+Good behaviour is staying calm and responding to your cues and it should be rewarded, perhaps with a yummy Norsh treat!
 If your dog behaves badly on Halloween night, remember they are more than likely frightened at these strange happenings.
 Don’t tell them off, it often makes the situation worse.

 Provide your pet with a safety bubble!
 This bubble could be their bed or their crate and acts as somewhere they can retreat to where they feel safe and they feel comfortable.
 The bubble should be well away from any windows as well as the front door.